jlk/readme/README.md

 I truely hope you intrepert my call the 2nd way.

 ## Customers
-A good portion of my working hours are spent customer-facing - either in person or remote.
+A good portion of my working hours are spent customer-facing.
 I do that so you don't have to.
 If you've voiced interest, I may bring you along for a ride.
 I may also bring you along for a ride if I think I'll need extra firepower on a call.
 I will never ever ever bring you along to take the fall for something.

 If I have a customer meeting coming up, I may ask for your help.
 If this happens, consider it high priority.